flying-YT/CSV4net/README.md

 ## Overview
 - By specifying the path of a CSV file, read the file data.
-- Even values ​​containing line breaks enclosed in double quotes are read correctly..
+- Even values ​​containing line breaks enclosed in double quotes are read correctly.
+- Output the data in CSV file format.

-## Usage
+## Usage(File Loading)
 1. Add dll<br>
     Add the dll to your project
 2. Add using<br>